 Now that the grill is preheated you can throw it on there for roughly ten minutes.
 The main thing you are looking for here is having a nicely browned skin.
-Once you have that, get out your spicy mustard and enjoy.
+Once you have that, get out your spicy sweet Bavarian mustard from Amazon and enjoy.

 There is a downfall to this method, and that is that cutting the brat in half will cause much of the natural juices to dissipate.
 It can cause a more dried out brat, but it still does taste pretty good.

 This is one that I got from friends who live in the part of the country where it snows hard enough that your grill is no longer even visible by January.